mdozmorov/Programming_notes/README.md

 - Package Building: How `DESCRIPTION`, `NAMESPACE`, `roxygen`, and `devtools::document` work together. http://laderast.github.io/2019/02/12/package-building-description-namespace/
 - Automate testing of your R package using Travis CI, Codecov, and testthat. https://jef.works/blog/2019/02/17/automate-testing-of-your-R-package/

+### README.md

+- Cross-reference the package repository under your account to the one under the `dozmorovlab` account.
+Like: "The developmental version is available at `your GitHub repository`, the stable version is available at `dozmorovlab GitHub repository`"
+- Add BibTex citation and direct link to the paper/preprint.
+[Example](https://github.com/luoyunan/DTINet)
+- Add contact information considering security.
+[Example](https://github.com/luoyunan/DTINet)

 ### Visualization

 - `circlize` - Circular Visualization in R, https://cran.r-project.org/web/packages/circlize/index.html, documentation, http://zuguang.de/circlize_book/book/index.html\